Montserrat (mountain)

 Montserrat ([munsəˈrat]) is a multi-peaked mountain range near Barcelona, in Catalonia, Spain.
 It is part of the Catalan Pre-Coastal Range.
-The main peaks are Sant Jeroni (1,236 m), Montgrós (1,120 m) and Miranda de les Agulles (903 m).
+The main peaks are Sant Jeroni (1,236 m), Montgrós (1,120 m), and Les Agulles (903 m).

-It is well known as the site of the Benedictine abbey, Santa Maria de Montserrat, which hosts the Virgin of Montserrat sanctuary.
+It is the site of the Benedictine abbey, Santa Maria de Montserrat, which hosts the Virgin of Montserrat sanctuary.

 "Montserrat" literally means "serrated (like the common handsaw) mountain" in Catalan.
 It describes its peculiar aspect with a multitude of rock formations that are visible from a great distance.
 The mountain is composed of strikingly pink conglomerate, a form of sedimentary rock.
 Montserrat was designated as a National Park in 1987.
 The Monastery of Montserrat which houses the virgin that gives its name to the monastery is also on the mountain, although it is also known as La Moreneta ("the little tan/dark one" in Catalan).

-Access

-The Benedictine Abbey can be reached by road, by the Aeri de Montserrat cable car, or by the Montserrat Rack Railway.
-The lower stations of both the rack railway and the cable car can be reached by Ferrocarrils de la Generalitat de Catalunya train from Barcelona's Plaça d'Espanya station.
-From the abbey, the Funicular de Sant Joan funicular railway goes up to the top of the mountain, where there are various abandoned hovels in the cliff faces that were previously the abodes of reclusive monks, while the Funicular de la Santa Cova descends to a shrine.